CairX/extract-colors-py/README.rst

 +++++++++++++
 Output - Text
 +++++++++++++
 When the application is done it will output information about the execution.
-Probably the most relevant information is the ``[RESULT]``-section that contains the extracted colors in RGB values and their occurrence rate presented in percentages.
+The information contains the extracted colors presented in the RGB color space along with their occurrence rate.

 Output based on ``gameboy.png``: ::